 Wherever possible, a ratio of 1 Staff or Volunteer to every 12 students should be maintained during any presbytery youth programming.
 For children five and younger, Leadership should make every reasonable effort to achieve a ratio of approximately 1 adult for every 8 children.

-Regardless of group size, Leadership must assign at least one approved adult who must be present with any group of youth at all times.
+Regardless of group size, Leadership must assign at least one Staff who must be present with any group of youth at all times.

 Where there are only two Staff or Volunteers in a group, they must be from different households.

-Some youth classes or small groups may have only one approved adult in attendance during the class session.
-In this case, there should be no fewer than three students with the adult teacher.
+Some youth classes or small groups may have only one Staff in attendance during the class session.
+In this case, there should be no fewer than three students with the Staff.
 In addition, designated personnel should be on call to provide supervision and assistance as needed.

 Clear visibility should be maintained at all times, and doors left unlocked while rooms are in use.